MaterializeInc/materialize/doc/developer/design/20240108_source_metrics_2.md

 ![steady-state](./static/source_metrics_2/steady_state.png)

-Note that when our _process rate_ is consistently below the `upstream_rate`, the user knows their source isn't keeping up with upstream.
+Note that when our _process rate_ is consistently below the _outstanding rate_, the user knows their source isn't keeping up with upstream.

 ### Implementation

-These rates are _source frontier differences_.
-Each source's `SourceReader` implementation will be required to expose a continuous stream of _upstream source frontiers_.
+Each source's `SourceReader` implementation will be required to expose a continuous stream of `outstanding_values` values.
 This means:

-- The Kafka source will periodically fetch metadata and expose per-partition offset high-watermarks.
+- The Kafka source will periodically fetch metadata and expose aggregated per-partition offset high-watermarks.
-- The MySQL source will periodically expose the result of `SELECT @gtid_executed`, which is the set of gtids representing the latest transactions committed.
+- The MySQL source will periodically expose the result of `SELECT @gtid_executed`, which is the set of gtids representing the latest transactions committed, aggregated as defined above.
 - The Postgres source will periodically expose the result of `SELECT pg_current_wal_lsn()`, which is the lsn of the latest transaction.

 Additionally, the source pipeline will periodically invert the latest frontier we have committed for the source, from the Materialize timestamp domain to the source-timestamp domain.
 For MySQL and Postgres sources, this frontier will the `meet` of the subsource frontiers (as in, calculate their minimum).

-`upstream_rate` will be derived from the two latest _upstream source frontiers_, by calculating _source frontier difference_ between them.
-Similarly `process_rate` will be derived from the two latest committed frontiers.
+These will be aggregated just like the above.

-### Existing metrics
+## Existing metrics

 Existing metrics such as `messages_received` and `bytes_received` continue to be useful for understanding the general performance of a given source.
 If users find some of them confusing or not useful, we can remove them in the future.